stephcathoh/organization-unbound/src/content/blog/a-sneak-preview-of-a-delicate-activism.md

   - "the-experiential-turn"
   - "unbinding"
   - "vulnerability"
-relatedComments:
-  - sneak-preview-of-a-delicate-activism # references 'src/content/comments/sneak-preview-of-a-delicate-activism.json'
 ---

-_One of the gifts of being based in South Africa has been the opportunity to get to know [Allan Kaplan](/allan-kaplan/) and [Sue Davidoff](/sue-davidoff/) and their work at [The Proteus Initiative](http://www.proteusinitiative.org/).
+_One of the gifts of being based in South Africa has been the opportunity to get to know [Allan Kaplan](https://organizationunbound.org/allan-kaplan/) and [Sue Davidoff](https://organizationunbound.org/sue-davidoff/) and their work at [The Proteus Initiative](http://www.proteusinitiative.org/).
 We're excited to share a sneak preview of their soon-to-be-launched short book A Delicate Activism: A Radical Approach to Change._ _If you are interested in getting a copy of the book, click [here](http://www.proteusinitiative.org/books-and-other-publications)._

 ## . . .